StarikovaA/PBSM/Deliverable/README.md

   According to our results, experiment 3 provides the best set-up for the speller matrix application.
 Choose one experiment and run it until line 42.

   **Note: Within this folder you will also find previously collected data.
-If you do not want to collect new data and prefer to use the sample data instead, please skip to step 7.**
+If you do not want to collect new data and prefer to use the sample data instead, please skip to step 7.
+However, keep in mind that for a better performance of the program it is preferable to adjust the classifier for each user following the steps in this section.**

 - Step 3: Run the LabRecorder.exe application, select the stream coming from the Smarting device and speller_matrix_markers_training.
 Fill in the fields according to the specifications of your experiment (session, subject, age, etc) and press start.